ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 39
 ```
 Name: Draining Attack
 Cost: 4 points, 5 if finesse
 Description:
-You have some form of natural weapon which increases your unarmed damage die to a d6.
-When you make an attack with this natural weapon and hit you may expend a hit die and regain hitpoints equal to the damage dealt.
+If you do not already have some form of natural weapon, you gain one which increases your unarmed damage die to a d6.
+When you make an attack a natural weapon and hit you may expend a hit die and regain hitpoints equal to the damage dealt.
 ```
 40
 ```